 Please do not email me general questions about the class.
 It is important for me to be able to share answers to general questions about the class with all students, and email isn't a good approach for that.
 Instead, please post questions for me on the General Discussion Board, which you can access by clicking "Discussion Board" on the left side of the screen.
 (This is different from the Personal Discussion Boards.
 Personal discussion boards are for class work only, not for general questions about the class.)

-You may email me directly whenever you have an individual question about your research project, or if you need an extension on a deadline for a legitimate reason.
+Email me directly only if you have an individual question about your research project, or if you need an extension on a deadline for a legitimate reason.